qmk/qmk_firmware/keyboards/preonic/keymaps/laurentlaurent/readme.md

 | !!!! |  Esc |  Del |  Ent | Bksp |             | MWLT | MWBT | MWUP | MWRT |LY_SW |
 `-----------------------------------------------------------------------------------'
 ```
+The right hand side of the keyboard contains shortcuts for moving windows on Mac (using Magnet)

 ### Layer Switcher
 ```